adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="2.1.1.s3.b1"></a>Learning Record Providers SHOULD POST Statements including the Statement "id" property instead of using PUT.
-* <a name="2.1.1.s3.b2"></a>When PUTing statements, the "id" property of the Statement SHOULD be used.
+* <a name="2.1.1.s3.b2"></a>When PUTing Statements, the "id" property of the Statement SHOULD be used.
 * <a name="2.1.1.s3.b3"></a>Where provided, the "id" property of the Statement MUST match the "statementId" parameter of the request.

 <a name="stmtrespost"/>